chucknewmanjr/PerformanceExperiment/README.md

 # The Challenge
 After that, make improvements and repeat the process.
 You can change procs, indexing, isolation levels, and such.
 But there are limits:
 * Don't change the columns.
+* Don't remove any constraints like foreign keys.
 * The insert and update must remain in a transaction together.

 # What the code does